kristian/zbtk/docs/tested-capture-devices.md

-# Supported Capture Devices
+# Tested Capture Devices

-This page lists supported / tested capture devices for the [`cap.js` tool](../README.md#zbtk-cap) and provides additional set-up instructions and hints.
+This page lists supported and tested capture devices for the [`cap.js` tool](../README.md#zbtk-cap) and provides additional set-up instructions and hints.

+Further devices, as for example listed for example in the [ZigBee2MQTT sniffing how-to](https://www.zigbee2mqtt.io/advanced/zigbee/04_sniff_zigbee_traffic.html), should be supported as well.
+Feel free to open a pull-request to add them to the list if you tested them successfully.

 ## Ubisys IEEE 802.15.4 Wireshark USB Stick